purpledevcat/purpledevcat.github.io/README.md

 ## Local setup

 Check that you have Ruby v2.1.0 or higher.
+We recommend using [RVM](https://rvm.io/rvm/install) to install Ruby if you don't have it yet.

 `ruby --version`